metrorailings/OwlBlog/content/posts/2020-conference-championship-picks.md

 ***

 **Green Bay covers if**
 the Packers work out to a quick lead and ward off any comebacks the Buccaneers might try to stage.
 In order for the Packers to win this game comfortably, the Smith brothers and Rashan Gary will need to dominate the trenches and keep Tom Brady sweating in the pocket.
-The more heat Brady feels, the more the offense will fail.
+The more heat Brady feels, the more the offense stalls.

 **Tampa Bay covers if**
+their offensive line can keep Brady fairly comfortable and Ronald Jones chews off some big rushing yardage against a Green Bay defense known to struggle against opposing rushers.

 ***